-The lodge is built on the side of the iNyoni rock formation on top of which the Zulu commander stood during the battle of Isandlwana on 22 January 1879.
-Guests can enjoy unparalleled views from the crisp early light of a sparkling Zulu dawn to the splendour of the African sunset.
+The lodge is built onto the side of the iNyoni rock formation that the Zulu commander stood on during the battle of Isandlwana on, way back on the 22 January 1879.
+The views across the plain and battlefields that guests can enjoy are unparalleled and guests can enjoy the views from the crisp early light of a sparkling Zulu dawn to the splendour of the African sunset.
 Unwind in the pool built among the rocks after a day on the battlefields or enjoy the peaceful atmosphere of the library where you can catch up on your history.

 Isandlwana Lodge is the ideal location for executive conferences or team-building getaways, where groups can benefit from the unique concepts, developed and built around the battles by the historian, Rob Gerrard, author and Fellow of the Royal Geographical Society.

 Enjoy total relaxation at this lodge by soaking up the ambience of the surroundings, from the pool deck or wrap around veranda.
 The end the day unwind over sundowners and snacks at the intimate bar or relax over a delicious home cooked meal and a glass of south African wine with the mountains in the distance.

 Isandlwana Lodge offers twelve luxury rooms all en-suite and tastefully decorated in a mixture of traditional and modern styles.
 All rooms face the historic and scenically beautiful Isandlwana plain with a view of the mountain.

 The specialist chef to provide you with some of the best food in KwaZulu-Natal.